ethan-schaffer/GroupMeLikeCounter/README.md

 The second function is [data_update](https://github.com/ethan-schaffer/GroupMeLikeCounter/blob/main/data_update.py), which updates the running totals of likes and counts for each user.

 The final function is [data_to_google_sheet](https://github.com/ethan-schaffer/GroupMeLikeCounter/blob/main/data_to_google_sheet.py), which does what would be expected.
+The data is sent to a live google sheet.

 To do this, I used the Google Sheets API, along with sort functions and a map operation to best prepare the data.

-Future Improvements
+Additional Improvements
 ---

-Currently, a "like" a user awards their own message will be counted.
+Previously, a "like" a user awarded their own message would have been counted.

-However, this might not be how some people want to be counted, and a potential improvement would be to ignore self-likes.
+However, this was not an expected behavior, so it self likes are now filtered out.